Socialcap-app/.github/README.md

-# .github
+# Socialcap Proyect
-Thhe Socialcap index repo
+The Socialcap index repo for v2